cadouthat/pico-cppm/README.md

 # pico-cppm
-CPPM library for the Raspberry Pi Pico using PIO + DMA
+cPPM library for the Raspberry Pi Pico using PIO + DMA

+Supports decoding cPPM signals, does not yet support generating cPPM signals